Fried Smelt That Stay Crispy (No Batter Needed)

 Instructions

-- Add flour, bread crumbs, celery salt and lemon pepper to large covered bowl or plastic food storage bag.
-Mix well.
+- Add flour, cornstarch, bread crumbs, celery salt and lemon pepper to large covered bowl or plastic food storage bag.
+Mix well.1 cup flour, 2 tablespoons cornstarch, 1/2 cup fine bread crumbs , 2 teaspoon celery salt, 2 teaspoon lemon Pepper, or to taste

-- Melt butter in olive oil in large cast iron skillet over high heat.
+- Melt butter in olive oil in large cast iron skillet over high heat.2 teaspoon Olive Oil or Canola Oil, 1 tablespoon Butter

-- Add smelts, in batches, to hot oil and fry 2-3 minutes per side, until golden brown and crispy.
-Drain on wire rack.
+- Add smelts, in batches, to hot oil and fry 2-3 minutes per side until they are golden brown and crispy.
+Drain on a wire rack.

 - Serve with your favorite dipping sauce.